jk951103/kek/movie gross prediction/README.md

 New model was fit and used to predict, producing the results below:
 ![image](https://user-images.githubusercontent.com/81454133/117600906-82633700-b112-11eb-9f7f-1a41c13c1894.png)

-Mean Absolute Error is still too high, and although the R-Squared score went up a little, the model seems to be overfitting as well.
+Mean Absolute Error is still too high, and although the R-Squared score got a little better, the model seems to be overfitting.

 ### Handling Outliers
 The new model was used to predict the gross of each movie and to find outliers; careful steps were taken to avoid data leakage.